vmathur/nfttown/README.md

 ## To do
 - get real assets for dog and turtle + all colors
+- make the how to modal mobile friendly
 - audit and deploy contract

 - new animations